-Do you have an employee benefits strategy in your organization?
+Does your organization have an employee benefits strategy?
 If you answered no, you’re not alone; more than half of the HR managers who participated in Sweden's largest benefits survey, Benify Score, answered no this question.
 However, as many as 76% have made changes to their benefits offering over the past two years.

 Our Benify Score survey revealed that more than 70% of the survey’s top performing organizations say they operate according to a benefits strategy and more than half of the top performing organizations say they review their benefits offering at least once a year.

 Can Benefits Improve Workplace Happiness?

 Our data reveals a clear correlation between benefits satisfaction and workplace engagement.
 Workplaces with low benefits satisfaction are likely to suffer from poor engagement, while, unsurprisingly, workplaces with high benefits satisfaction are likely to experience corresponding levels of high engagement.

 Our results show that employees at organizations with a benefits strategy are:

 - 20% more satisfied with their benefits